-A standard convenience function to select and send display-connection authorization information in accordance with the PDM Selection Protocol display Specifies a pointer to the print Display structure; returned from
+A standard convenience function to select and send display-connection authorization information in accordance with the PDM Selection Protocol display Specifies a pointer to the print Display structure; returned from XOpenDisplay on the Selection Print Server. window Specifies the "mailbox window" as described in the PDM Selection Protocol for the PDM_MBOX target.

-XpSendAuth - select and send display-connection authorization information in accordance with the PDM Selection Protocol window Specifies the "mailbox window" as described in the PDM Selection
+XpSendAuth - select and send display-connection authorization information in accordance with the PDM Selection Protocol

-'''

-#include <X11/extensions/Print.h>

 Status XpSendAuth (

 Display display,

 Window window)

-'''